 Then tuck your chin towards your chest as you round through your spine and upper back (creating a C-shape with your spine); pulling your shoulder blades apart.
 Hold here for a moment.

-Then return to the start position with a neutral spine — straighten your spine, sitting up tall on your sit bones.
+Then return to the starting position with a neutral spine — straighten your spine, sitting up tall on your sit bones.

 Then reverse this motion, lifting your chin up towards the ceiling as spread your chest open, pulling your shoulders down and back to open up through the chest and shoulders.